matthieusaussaye/matthieusaussaye.github.io/_posts/2023-08-11-Scraping_OECD_Data.md

 The next step would be to register our tasks with our Celery app, this is as simple as placing `@app.task` above each function.

+# Conclusion

+This little web app helped the company to save time by focusing on what create real value : the analysis of the data for market trends conclusion.